rosslh/rosshill.ca/content/caledon.md

 ---
 title: Ski Instructor – Caledon Ski Club
 eventType: job
-date: 2014-12-02
+date: 2014-12-01
 endDate: 2016-03-20
 isSeasonal: true
 thumbnail: caledon
-blurb: Taught children how to ski – from their first time on skis to racing competitively in a team.
+excerpt: Taught children how to ski – from their first time on skis to racing competitively in a team.
 Gained experience in leading a team and working closely with other employees.
 ---